daria-kafler/GA-SEI56-Project-03/README.md

 Our team loves teas and coffees, and to celebrate our course cohort and our diverse backgrounds, we built a service to introduce and celebrate different types and preparation methods of teas and coffees from around the world.

 ## Approach
-On this we project we were 4 contributors and everything was managed with daily standups and Trello.
+On this project we were 4 contributors and everything was managed with daily standups and Trello.
-The team decided to go with the ideas I suggested for the type and design of the app (inspired by the [Weezy frontpage](https://weezy.co.uk/)), and one of the teammembers made a wireframe:
+The team decided to go with the ideas I suggested for the type and design of the app (inspired by the [Weezy frontpage](https://weezy.co.uk/)), and of the teammembers made a wireframe:

 ![home page wirefarme](https://raw.githubusercontent.com/daria-kafler/GA-SEI56-Project-03/main/client/src/styles/images/HomePage.png)
 ![index page wireframe](https://raw.githubusercontent.com/daria-kafler/GA-SEI56-Project-03/main/client/src/styles/images/Index%20page.png)